cfoge/the_Yowler/README.md

 # the_Yowler
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+WARNING!!!!!
+Please be aware of the risks asociated with electronics and take the relivant percautuions.
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 An open source noise maker that saw its life as a Kickstarter product in 2017 and has now become open.

 The design originates from this kickstarter: https://www.kickstarter.com/projects/218568730/the-yowler-a-community-built-diy-noise-synth